-- 1. Total Saturday noon two-way peak hour traffic based on count conducted on Saturday 1st April 2011. - 2.
+- 1. Total Saturday noon two-way peak hour traffic based on count conducted on Saturday 1st April 2011 - 2.
 Assumes Saturday noon peak traffic generation for the residential component is 25% of the Friday PM peak traffic.
 Residents are more likely to leave the site earlier in the day and return later in the day. - 3.
 Surveys conducted by the RTA indicate that the Saturday peak at shopping centres is 105% of the Friday PM peak traffic generation.
+Includes 2.5% factor to take into account the higher car ownership levels in Sutherland LGA compared to the Sydney average

-It can be seen from Table 9 that the TOTAL two way Saturday noon peak hour traffic generation will be 1,500 vehicles per hour.
+It can be seen from Table 9 that the TOTAL two way Saturday noon peak hour traffic generation will be 1,305 vehicles per hour, which is 13% LOWER than the level of traffic generation previously assessed in the September 2011

+TMAP.
 It is noted that this volume of vehicles will be separated into three main access intersections to reduce the impact on the existing road network.